How to remove dried paint from your floors, walls, or furniture after you’ve had a paint spill or splatter!

 A few moments later… presto!

-I’m so glad I finally took 5 minutes out of my day to take care of this.
+I’m so glad I finally took 5 minutes out of my day to take care of this now that I know how to remove dried paint.
 Getting rid of those shameful marks really gave my Spring Cleaning a good boost.

 It was so easy too!